10 Operations and Analytics

 ggtitle('Results of GAM on Line-Length Data') +

-While the average fit to this data is fair, the predictive power won’t be very good at any given point on the graph.
-Ultimately, there isn’t a good relationship between line length and scans into the ballpark.
+While we can see that the average fit to this data is fair, the predictive power won’t be very good as a point-estimate.
+Ultimately, there isn’t a good relationship between line-length and scans into the ballpark.
 However, we do see that the data appears multi-modal.
-For example, lines decrease near the start of the game.
-This decrease in line length at first pitch makes sense as early arrivers place their orders and take their seats.
+Lines decrease near first pitch.
+This makes sense as early arrivers place their orders and take their seats.

 10.3.4 Understanding wait times